A thread pool for running synchronous I/O in asynchronous applications.

 Thread pools support two methods of running functions: tasks and children,

-spawned via spawn_task
+spawned via spawn_task and spawn_child

 respectively.
-The most important difference is that tasks are required to live for 'static
+The most important difference is that tasks are required to live for 'static,

 whereas children can have any lifetime, allowing them to borrow from the outer scope.
 The